2nd Year

 The interpretative style

-We will experiment how dry and shaded reactions of characters, conduce to an interpretative realism while the exasperated once to a more metaphoric and evocative representation of drama.
-The frontality to the audience brings back characters to universal feelings, while the scenic action towards the other actor, pushes them to a more intimate relation.
+We will experiment how dry and nuanced reactions of the characters lead to an interpretative realism, while the exaggerated ones, to a more metaphorical and evocative representation of the drama.
+Facing the audience brings the characters back to universal feelings, while the scenic action directed towards the other actor pushes them into a more intimate relationship.

 STAGING

-Finally we will create the reinterpretations, where the eternal topicality of the themes is underlined by the contamination with modern settings.
-Many works have been staged over the years: "King Lear", "Macbeth", "Hamlet", "Othello", "Richard III”, “Romeo and Juliet", "A Midsummer Night’s Dream", "Twelfth night", "Much Ado About Nothing", "The Merchant of Venice", "The Taming of the Shrew", "The Tempest", "Love’s Labour Lost", "The Merry Wives of Windsor", "The Comedy of Errors".
+We will finally create revisitations, where the eternal relevance of the themes is underscored by the contamination with modern settings.
+Many works have been staged over the years: “As You Like It”, “Romeo and Juliet”, “The Merchant of Venice”, “The Taming of the Shrew”, “Hamlet”, “The Comedy of Errors”, “Twelfth Night”, “The Tempest”, “The Merry Wives of Windsor”, “Othello”, “Macbeth”, “Measure for Measure”, “Much Ado About Nothing”, “King Lear”, “Richard III”, “Love's Labour's Lost”, “A Midsummer Night's Dream”, “Titus Andronicus”, “Julius Caesar”, "Antony and Cleopatra".

 • Text analysis

-• Reproduction of significant scenes (trying to avoid imitative mechanism)
+• Reproductions of significant scenes (attempting to avoid imitative mechanisms)

 Filmography

-- “Richard III “, Laurence Olivier, 1955, con Laurence Olivier, Pamela Brown
+• “Richard III”, Laurence Olivier, 1955, with Laurence Olivier, Pamela Brown

 Acting and New Media